sremedios/phinet/README.md

 `--o`: Path to location where the weights will be saved

+`--numcores`: Number of cores to use in parallel preprocessing:
+            - -1 refers to all cores
+            - -2 refers to all but one core
+            - 2 refers to 2 cores

 Example usage:
-`python train.py --task modality --traindir data/train/ --o weights/modality/`
+`python train.py --task modality --traindir data/train/ --o weights/modality/ --numcores -1`

 ### Classify
 Usage: classify a single image for some task: